Access to detention facilities

 Access of lawyers to Removal Centres

-In İzmir, lawyers need to bring their own interpreter who has to be under oath.
-Certified translators continued to be requested in 2022.
-There is a fixed line in the client – lawyers’ meeting room.
-There is no obstacle for the notary to enter, but the fees and related expenses are significant.
+There is often no obstacle for the notary to enter, but the fees and related expenses are significant.
 Fees vary depending on whether the person has an ID and speaks Turkish or not.
-A power of attorney document costs around 1,000 TRY (approx. 45 EUR).
+A power of attorney document cost start from 783,82 TRY (approx. 23 EUR).
 However, if the lawyer is assigned through legal aid, this power of attorney can be presented to the court.
-Administrative courts in other provinces may not accept the assignment of legal aid from the İzmir Bar and demand a separate power of attorney.[5]
+Administrative courts provinces may not accept the assignment of legal aid from the bar of another provience and demand a separate power of attorney.[8]

 Access of UNHCR and NGOs to Removal Centres